PrajnaAvidya/prompt-shaper/README.md

 - **Template** - A piece of text that is rendered by the parser.
 I'm using the .ps.md extension for the samples.
 - **Variable** - A value loaded from a template file, or defined inline in a template.
 Variables are defined using single braces and are either defined as a single tag, or with matching tags wrapped around text.
 String variables can be rendered as templates.
 - **Slot** - Renders the contents of a variable or function using double braces.
 - **Parameters** - One or more arguments passed to a slot or a function.
-Parameters can be strings or numbers.
+Parameters are strings.
 - **Function** - Does "something" and the result is rendered on page, or assigned to a variable.
 - **Raw Mode** - Processing mode where PromptShaper tags are not parsed, useful for code analysis or preserving exact syntax.